Restream/reindexer/readme.md

 	// Init a database instance and choose the binding (builtin) db := reindexer.NewReindex("builtin:///tmp/reindex/testdb")

-	// OR - Init a database instance and choose the binding (connect to server)
+	// OR - Init a database instance and choose the binding (connect to server via TCP sockets)
 	// Database should be created explicitly via reindexer_tool or via WithCreateDBIfMissing option:
 	// If server security mode is enabled, then username and password are mandatory
 	// db := reindexer.NewReindex("cproto://user:pass@127.0.0.1:6534/testdb", reindexer.WithCreateDBIfMissing())

+	// OR - Init a database instance and choose the binding (connect to server via unix domain sockets)
+	// Unix domain sockets are available on the unix systems only (socket file has to be explicitly set on the server's side with '--urpcaddr' option)
+	// Database should be created explicitly via reindexer_tool or via WithCreateDBIfMissing option:
+	// If server security mode is enabled, then username and password are mandatory
+	// db := reindexer.NewReindex("ucproto://user:pass@/tmp/reindexer.socket:/testdb", reindexer.WithCreateDBIfMissing())

 	// OR - Init a database instance and choose the binding (builtin, with bundled server)
 	// serverConfig := config.DefaultServerConfig ()